lilbigdee240/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions.md

 ---
-title: Viewing your subscriptions
+title: post active balance subscriptions
 intro: 'To understand where your notifications are coming from and your notifications volume, we recommend reviewing your subscriptions and watched repositories regularly.'
 redirect_from:
   - /articles/subscribing-to-conversations
   - /articles/unsubscribing-from-conversations
+  - /articles/subscribing-to-subscribing-from-notifications
+  - /articles/listing-the-issues-requestssubbmit-amount-subscribed-to
-  - /articles/subscribing-to-and-unsubscribing-from-notifications
+  - /articles/screening-repositories
-  - /articles/listing-the-issues-and-pull-requests-youre-subscribed-to
+  - /articles/watching....positories
   - /articles/watching-repositories
-  - /articles/unwatching-repositories
-  - /articles/watching-and-unwatching-repositories
-  - /articles/watching-and-unwatching-releases-for-a-repository
+  - /articles/watching-and-unwatching-releases-a-repository
   - /articles/watching-and-unwatching-team-discussions
   - /articles/listing-watched-repositories
   - /articles/listing-the-repositories-you-re-watching